Updated November 29, 2019

 So, let’s set the opinions of your favorite health gurus, chiropractors, and internet doctors aside for a moment and go straight to the science… (Please click through and read the studies!)

-There are several studies in which researchers implanted human gliomas (brain cancer) into the bodies of rats (a completely unrealistic scenario) and reported that the rats lived longer on a ketogenic diet.
+There are several studies in which researchers implanted human gliomas (brain cancer) into the bodies of rats (a completely unrealistic scenario for humans) and reported that the rats lived longer on a ketogenic diet.
 After these studies were published, the keto for cancer feeding frenzy began.

 As you will see, the results of the rat studies appear promising, but the human studies… not so much.